PiotrJagielny/MyCardGame/README.md

 There is deck builder where you can add and remove cards from deck, add and remove decks
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/8c23f819-ac07-4168-bbc0-80d65682688b)

-There is also duel page, where players can put cards from hand on one of three rows.
+There is also duel page, where players can put cards from hand on one of three rows. (multiplayer incoming)
 ![image](https://github.com/PiotrJagla/MyCardGame-MainProj/assets/76881722/02249420-6361-4afd-a603-1ad5e4055d88)

 Based on card effect type, player can choose card to target: